Sid200/blog/_posts/2019-04-10-the-essence-of-lambdas-in-c.md

   feature: LambdasInCPP/lambdas-in-cpp.jpg
   credit: Myself :P
   creditlink:
-date: 2019-04-10 19:51 +0000
+date: 2019-04-10
 ---

-# Hello there!
+Heyo!

+This is my very first blog post.
+Here's my note to every reader:

-This, well is my first post on this blog.
-I just want to make sure you know that setting up this blog took way longer than I thought because I knew nothing about ‘Kramdown’ (a superset of Markdown) and Jekyll (Jekyll’s a static site generator).
-Not only that, I knew nothing about how Ruby and its 'GEMS' worked.
-And everything was (well maybe still is) foreign to me.
-So pardon me for any errata.
-I will fix stuff if that happens.
+> This is my first post on this blog.
+I just want to make sure you know that setting up this blog took way longer than I thought because I knew nothing about Ruby, it's *GEMS*, Liquid, Jekyll and suchlike.

-Anyway, let’s get on to the discussion.
+Anyway, let’s get on to today's discussion.

+> **NOTE:** Hi there!
+It's Sid from the future.
+The current post has no faults whatsoever, but I don't think it covers some stuff it should, and I also think that I can explain some stuff even better.
+This means that a little bit of a change is underway.
+You can still continue to read the current post and it will probably be fruitful, but just make sure you know changes are in place.

 ## LAMBDAs in C++